 5. Educate Prospects

-Not all buyers will have the technical knowledge to appreciate an enterprise technology company’s offering.
+Not all buyers will have the technical knowledge to appreciate a technology company’s offering.
 Sometimes, a company will need to educate a CFO or a CEO in simple terms to ensure that they understand how the product can benefit them.
-Well-written content can communicate to prospects in relevant and meaningful terms that demonstrate clear benefits.
+Well-written content by a B2B copywriter can communicate to prospects in relevant and meaningful terms that demonstrate clear benefits.

 6. Build Authority